 As we gain experience as hikers we start to improve our understanding of our equipment; how it works, or how it doesn’t, and this includes our hiking clothing.
 Over a series of hikes you’ll learn to read your body’s requirements and appreciate which pieces of clothing go together to form a ‘layering system’ to keep you comfortable no matter what the conditions.
 This article starts by looking at what a layering system is, discusses the common layers, and looks at what goes into making up a layering system using examples from our own experience based on three season hiking.

 In any discussion on layering there are lots of preferences and be warned everyone’s tolerances to heat and cold are unique so please use this article as a guide only.
-I have spent the majority of my working life outdoors and have a very high tolerance to cold so my preferences will be different.
+I have spent the majority of my working life outdoors and have a very high tolerance to cold so my preferences will be unique to me.

-You can also listen to this article as Australian Hiker Podcast 028
+You can also listen to this article as a podcast here

 It’s as simple as it sounds.
 Think of an onion that is made up of a series of layers.
 Most of us will already layer our clothing in our day to day lives without too much thought.
 Wearing our underwear, followed by pants and a top, and as it gets colder a jumper, jacket and so on.
 If it starts to get hot we take off some layers, if it gets colder we add layers or use thicker layers until we are comfortable.
 We’ve all been cold at some point because we misjudged the weather or were wearing the wrong clothing.
 In normal day to day life if you misjudge the worst that usually tends to happen is that we end up being miserable and cease whatever activity or outing we were doing learning from the experience.